stackitcloud/rag-template/infrastructure/README.md

 > 📝 NOTE: All values containg `...` are placeholders and have to be replaced with real values.

-> ⓘ INFO: The sit-internal instance of AlephAlpha has proven to be not the most reliable.
-> This deployment comes with multiple options.
+> ⓘ INFO: This deployment comes with multiple options.
 You can change the `global.config.envs.rag_class_types.RAG_CLASS_TYPE_LLM_TYPE` in `./rag/values.yaml` to one of the following values:
 >
-> - `alephalpha`: Uses the public AlephAlpha instance.
+> - `stackit`: Uses the STACKIT LLM as an LLM provider.
 > - `ollama`: Uses Ollama as an LLM provider.
 >
 > The same options are also available for the `backend.envs.ragClassTypes.RAG_CLASS_TYPE_EMBEDDER_TYPE`.
-> Both *AlephAlpha* options share the same settings.

 ### 1.6 Use Case Environment Variables